Cole1213/firstAgent/aiDocs/prd.md

 - File upload for dynamic document ingestion via the UI.
 - Database-backed chat history persistence (memory is in-process only).
 - Automated test suite (manual testing via the UI is acceptable).
+- PDF ingestion (syllabi must be converted to `.txt` before ingestion).